 Pensioner Rate Remissions

 If you hold a Pensioner Concession Card, Department of Veteran Affairs Card or a Health Care Card, own and occupy a property as your principal place of residence on the 1 July, and are liable for payment of rates, you may be eligible to apply for a rate remission.

 Pensioner Discount Booklets and City of Launceston SmartCard

 A Pensioner Voucher booklet and City of Launceston SmartCard is available to property owners who hold a Pensioner Concession Card or Department of Veteran Affairs Card only.
 Each eligible pensioner receives a voucher booklet.
 Only one SmartCard is issued per household.

-The book contains free parking vouchers for use at the Paterson East, West and Elizabeth St Car Parks between Monday and Thursday each week and a voucher for free use of the Launceston Waste Centre.
+The book contains free parking vouchers for use at the Paterson East, West and Elizabeth St Car Parks between Monday and Thursday each week.
+The City of Launceston SmartCard is for limited free use of the Launceston Waste Centre.
 Terms and conditions are supplied with the SmartCard.